-Students are expected to login within the first 3 days of class and begin working on their assignments immediately.
+Students are expected to log in within the first 3 days of class and begin working on their assignments immediately.
 You are expected to log in at least 2-3 times each week.
+Students MUST complete at least one assignment in order to be counted present for the week.